Elgg/Elgg/docs/design/events.rst

 deleted; and at important milestones while the Elgg framework is loading.
 Examples: a blog post being created or a user logging in.

-Unlike :ref:`design/events#plugin-hooks`, *most Elgg events can be cancelled*, halting the execution of the handlers, and possibly cancelling an some action in the Elgg core.
+These events are mostly used to notify the rest of the system that something has happened.

+There are also events that are used to influence output, configuration or behaviour of the system.

-Each Elgg event has a name and an object type (system, user, object, relationship name, annotation, group) describing the type of object passed to the handlers.
+Each Elgg event has a name and a type (system, user, object, relationship name, annotation, group) describing the type of object passed to the handlers.

 .. _before-after: